schonsnatan/schonsnatan/README.md

 ## 💡 About Me

-- 🎓 Dual background in business and tech: *Kaufmann für Digitalisierungsmanagement* + CS Student
+- 🎓 Dual background in business and tech: *Kaufmann für Digitalisierungsmanagement* + Computer Science Student
 - ✍️ I enjoy writing about data and AI — check out my content on [Medium](https://medium.com/@natanschons)
 - 🗣️ You can speak with me in Portuguese, English, German and Spanish
 - 🧠 Lifelong learner, curious about how systems work, and how data can guide better decisions